refraction-ray/iastu-hpc2-manual/administrators/hardwares/README.md

 *Tower workstation*

+We have one T7920 as our login/master node.

+#### specs

+Intel XEON Gold 5120 14 cores 28 threads * 2

+256G DDR4 memory

+512G SSD

+2T HDD*2

+Nvidia RTX 2080Ti

 ### DELL PowerEdge R740

 *2U rack server*

+We currently have 3 R740 as our computation nodes.

+#### specs

+Intel XEON Gold 5120 14 cores 28 threads * 2

+128G DDR4 memory

+512G SSD

+#### misc

 product no., the second digit is for the generation of Dell servers.
 4 here is for 14 generation.
 As for the first digit, it seems that the larger number the more powerful computer it is.